Load Combinations#

 Specify user-defined analysis options (optional)#

-object for the reliability analysis too.
-In this tutorial we will set error thresholds and change the default transform method to use singular value decomposition.
+Analysis options can be supplied in the usual Pystra way.
+In this tutorial we set error thresholds and change the default transform method to use singular value decomposition.

 [9]: